 • Around 40% of all legal gun sales involve private sellers and don't require background checks.
 40% of prison inmates who used guns in their crimes got them this way.

 • An investigation found 62% of online gun sellers were willing to sell to buyers who said they couldn't pass a background check.

 • 20% of licensed California gun dealers agreed to sell handguns to researchers posing as illegal "straw" buyers.

-• The Bureau of Alcohol, Tobacco, Firearms, and Explosives has not had a permanent director for 6 years, due to an NRA-backed requirement that the Senate approve nominees.
+• The Bureau of Alcohol, Tobacco, Firearms, and Explosives did not have a permanent director for 7 years, due to an NRA-backed requirement that the Senate approve nominees.

 This article has been updated.